-Fig. 2a shows that models with more blocked days over Greenland tend to have smaller 103 cyclone track density in the North-East Atlantic, and larger track density in the south-104 east Atlantic and in the Mediterranean.
-This is indicative of a weakened and southward 105 displaced North Atlantic storm track and it is consistent with the southward displacement 106 of the North Atlantic jet stream observed during Greenland blocking events [Woollings 107 et al., 2008].
-Fig. 2c shows that models with more blocked days over Europe tend to have 108 more cyclones in the Norwegian and Mediterranean seas and fewer cyclones in the East 109 Atlantic and Central Europe.
-Such a tripolar pattern is consistent with the tendency of 110 European blocks to divert cyclones [Rex, 1950] and the jet stream [Woollings et al., 2010;111 Davini et al., 2013] to either the north or the south of the block.
-112
+[16] Figure 2a shows that models with more blocked days over Greenland tend to have smaller cyclone track density in the north-east Atlantic and larger track density in the south-east Atlantic and in the Mediterranean.
+This is indicative of a weakened and southward-displaced North Atlantic storm track, and it is consistent with the southward displacement of the North Atlantic jet stream observed during Greenland blocking events [Woollings et al., 2008].
+Figure 2c shows that models with more blocked days over Europe tend to have more cyclones in the Norwegian and Mediterranean Seas and fewer cyclones in the east Atlantic and central Europe.
+Such a tripolar pattern is consistent with the tendency of European blocks to divert cyclones [Rex, 1950] and the jet stream [Woollings et al., 2010; Davini et al., 2013] to either the north or the south of the block.

-The relationship between biases in the North Pacific track density and the Pacific blocking frequency is also suggestive of a southward shift of the storm track but it is weaker and it has a less clear pattern than in the Atlantic (see Fig. 2e).
-This may be explained by the lower latitude of the Pacific storm track which may limit the association with the high latitude blocking and lead to larger influences from biases in the tropical Pacific convection.
+[17] The relationship between biases in the North Pacific track density and the Pacific blocking frequency is also suggestive of a southward shift of the storm track, but it is weaker and it has a less clear pattern than in the Atlantic (see Figure 2e).
+This may be explained by the lower latitude of the Pacific storm track which may limit the association with the high-latitude blocking and lead to larger influences from biases in the tropical Pacific convection.